Hannah Montana 2: Meet Miley Cyrus: Karaoke Series

+The Meet Miley Cyrus version of the karaoke album titled Artist Karaoke Series: Miley Cyrus was released by Walt Disney Records on May 20, 2008.
+It is composed of eight instrumental tracks from Meet Miley Cyrus, which are credited to Miley Cyrus.
+It omitted two other songs from the original album, "Clear" and "Good and Broken".
+It charted at number 14 on the Billboard US Kid Albums Charts.

 Critical reception

 Writing for AllMusic, Heather Phares expressed concern that Cyrus was "in danger of being overshadowed by the role she plays", but complimented that incorporation of "shiny, synth-driven pop and strummy acoustic ballads", praising the album.
 She also noted Cyrus' "East Northumberland High" as the standout track from both discs.
 Kathi Kamen Goldmark from Common Sense Media opined that releasing Hannah Montana 2 and Meet Miley Cyrus as a single project was a value for the younger audience it attracted.
 However, she criticized its production for being "synthesized and over-processed", and added that the records would "irritate anyone with more mature musical taste."
 However, Bob Smithouser and Bob Waliszewski from PluggedIn provided a more favorable review, stating that the album was "a great pick for [Cyrus'] tween fan base" and compared its musical style to that of Ashlee Simpson.
 Shirley Halperin from Entertainment Weekly shared a similar sentiment, further comparing its sound to those of Hilary Duff and Avril Lavigne.
 She opined that the first disc "delivers pure pop candy and impresses with R&B-tinged ballads", while the second disc was notable for its "risk-taking" lyrics.